-The most significant aspect of this tome was highlighting Cialdini’s 6 Principles of Influence, which are reciprocity, commitment/consistency, social proof, authority, liking and scarcity.
+The most significant aspects of this tome were Cialdini’s “6 Principles of Influence,” which are:

 In the world of conversions, every little bit of persuasion counts.
 Here’s how you can use Cialdini’s 6 Principles of Persuasion to boost conversions.

 1. Reciprocity: Give a little something to get a little something in return.

 Cialdini’s first principle of persuasion states that human beings are wired to return favors and pay back debts—to treat others as they’ve treated us.